MartinRGB/Animer/README.md

 It contains animation curves in `Android` `iOS` `Origami(POP or Rebound in Client)` `Principle` `Protopie` `FramerJS`

-All these animation algorithm will be translated into Android's native implementation like PhysicsAnimation & TimingInterpolator,which can improve the performance of animation.
+All these animation algorithm will be translated into Android's native implementation like DynamicAnimation & TimingInterpolator,which can improve the performance of animation.

 It also provides a real-time controller & graph UI for tweaking parameters.